Call signs in Mexico: Foreign ham operators

 The permit does not automatically allow operation in XF island areas.
 Special permission must be sought for island operation.

 Special events

-Call signs in the 6DA–6JZ block have been used for special event call signs on a temporary basis.
+Call signs in the 6DA–6JZ block have been used for special events.
 In 2007, 6G1LM was assigned to Federación Mexicana de Radioexperimentadores for their 75th anniversary, as was 6F75A.
-Occasionally, other special call sign prefixes have been briefly allowed, such as XA5T, XB9Z, and XE0DX during major amateur radio contests.
+Occasionally, other special call sign prefixes have been briefly allowed, such as XA5T, XB9Z, and XE0DX during amateur radio contests.
 4C1ASM was used by the Asociación de Scouts de Mexico (Mexican Scouts Association) during the Jamboree on the Air JOTA for some years.

 6H1 also replaced the XE1 prefix, 6I2 replaced the XE2 prefix, and 6J3 replaced the XE3 prefix.
 6E4 replaced XF4 for the Revillagigedo island group.